If you want to spend money on a digital or technology service, you may have to get approval from the Central Digital and

 Technology spending that counts as part of your total spend

 If GDS has classed your project as a technology project, any money you spend on the following counts as part of the total spend figure you must use when checking if you need spend approval:

 - contract amendments, extensions or renewals

-- spending through existing frameworks, eg cloud or commercial
+- spending through existing frameworks, for example cloud or commercial

 - feasibility or proof of concept studies

 - projects (or any part of a project) and programmes - find out the difference between projects and programmes

 - common infrastructure solutions including voice and data communications

 PSN, whether fixed or mobile

 - programmes that you’ve broken into smaller projects which individually are below the thresholds, but which are above them in total